Municipal

 A more austere credit environment portends more borrowing for climate adaptation needs.
 This seems especially likely given that many issuers deleveraged over the past 15 years and have the capacity to borrow more.
 A substantial increase in new money supply, and municipal debt burdens, would merely return the market to its pre-2008 trend line (See Figure 7).

-5: There Is an Uptick in Climate-adjacent Credit Defaults and Downgrades
+5: There has been an Uptick in Climate-adjacent Credit Defaults and Downgrades

 Municipal Market Analytics (MMA), an independent research firm, counts 12 climate-related bond defaults since 2009.36 That’s a de minimus figure, in aggregate, but a material one in a market in which defaults are rare.
 Moreover, the incidence may be increasing.
 In just the last two years, Clyde, Texas, defaulted on certificates of obligation, in part, because of accelerating drought conditions, and the Paradise Redevelopment Agency (California) defaulted on tax increment financing debt impacted by the 2018 Camp Fire.37,38,39